-- You may gently wash the area around (not over) the incision and pat it dry but no showers for the first two weeks after surgery. - If the incision is no longer draining fluid, you may take a shower after two weeks of your operation. - There is no need to cover the incision. - You make use soap and water to clean the incision, then gently dry off the incision and leave it open to air. - Please may sure incision is completely dry after showering. - Do not take a bath or get into a pool for six weeks after surgery or until the incision is closed and well healed.
+- If the incision is no longer draining fluid, you may take a shower the day after you return home. - There is no need to cover the incision. - You may use soap and water to clean the incision, then gently dry off the incision and leave it open to air. - Please make sure the incision is completely dry after showering. - Do not take a bath or get into a pool for six weeks after surgery or until the incision is closed and well healed.